Complete Solution to Stop Recurring Chalazia

 Surgeries for Treating a Chalazion

-If the chalazion does not go away within about one month, you should return to your doctor to discuss your options for treating a chalazion.
+If the chalazion does not go away within about one month, you should return to your doctor to discuss your options for other chalazion remedies.
 When a chalazion does not heal after treatment, it may need to be surgically removed.
 This is especially true if it keeps growing, blocks your vision, or leads to an astigmatism (an abnormal curving of the cornea).
-Surgery is usually a last resort, and it is rarely required because most chalazia clear up with a combination of medication and home remedies.
+Surgery is usually a last resort, and it is rarely required because most chalazia clear up with a combination of medication and home chalazion remedies.

 Preventing a Chalazion